Codekmt/FirstRepo/Desktop/becode/beCodeTesT2.md

 - Pretty average campfire guitar player.
 - Chess master, could easily beat Magnus Carlsen.
-- Sports enthusiast (when he feel like it).
+- Sports enthusiast (when he feels like it).
 - Is able to juggle pretty much anything.
 - Best bartender in the world.
 - Sarcasm.